 This golden plum is firm with excellent flavour & texture and a small seed.
 350 hours chill.
-A dwarf plum tree which makes this an ideal backyard variety.
+This dwarf plum is an ideal backyard variety and perfect for pots.
 An excellent all-round variety with the added bonus that it doesn't seem to be attractive to fruit fly as much as other stonefruit.
 Partially self pollinating but benefits from pollination with Gulf Ruby.
-Perfect for pots.
+Attractive in spring when it is smother in white blossoms.

 Has a habit of producing the fruit directly on the trunk makes this a striking tree.
 Fruit is similar to a grape with a sweet and aromatic flavour.
 New growth is a coppery colour and beautiful honey scented flowers makes it a very ornamental tree.
 Bears heavy crops of quality fruit that can be eaten fresh from the tree.
 Often fruiting up to 3 times per year.
 Time from flowering to fruit being ready to eat is only 30 days.